 Many first-time landlords want to become friends with their tenants.
 It’s easy to want to be the “good guy.”
 However, getting too close to your renters could be a mistake over time.

-As with many jobs, there is a fine balance of being a professional and someone’s friend.
+As with many jobs, there is a fine balance between being a professional and someone’s friend.
 You can still be kind, polite and considerate, but it can become very ethically challenging to be your resident’s friend.

 This can be one of the biggest mistakes that landlords make.
 When you become friends with your tenants, you might subconsciously give them special treatment.
 They might also expect extra leniency on certain issues.
 Furthermore, they might ask for extensions on late payments, which will cost you in the end.

 It can become very difficult to address this if you are too close.
 Other renters might notice special treatment.
 Legally, they are able to file for a lawsuit because they might feel as if they are being treated unfairly.